 For example, you may suffer a data protection breach if your personal data is sent to someone in error (e.g. if you witnessed a crime and the police wrongly forwarded your details to the defendant.)
 It can also be a breach if your personal data is accessed without permission (e.g. by a police officer viewing your details on the Police National Computer for their own improper purposes).
 The disclosure of incorrect details of criminal convictions to, or from, the government’s Disclosure and Barring Service (which carries out the tasks previously performed by the Criminal Records Bureau and Independent Safeguarding Authority), can also lead to a data protection breach.

 Personal data is information that relates to an individual.
 It enables that person to be readily identified or allows them to be indirectly identified when used with other information.
 It may include special categories of “sensitive data”, such as those relating to criminal convictions.

 - IP address of home computer

 - Biometrics (e.g. DNA, fingerprints, photographs, blood sample) – where used for ID purposes).

 You may be able to bring a breach of data protection claim against the individual or organisation which has misused/ mishandled your personal data.
 Defendants include sole traders, companies, and public bodies.
 In some data protection claims there is more than one potential defendant.

+Because we are specialists, we only represent claimants in data protection claims in certain circumstances.
 Defendants we can help you sue for a breach of data protection include: